esotericpig/codewars/README.md

 - Interesting and/or difficult or
 - I am learning the language, so I want to have a reference to the code, even if it's trivial.

-My coding style here is a bit hackier (e.g., putting all braces on one line, etc.).
+My coding style here is a bit hackier.
 Oftentimes, I also try to make it smaller, at the expensive of efficiency, so it is not 100% what I would use in production.

-However, compared to other solutions, I think my code is often more **readable** and efficient, except for a few cases.
+However, I did try to make the code readable.

 For most (or all) solutions, I added the test cases into "main" (or outside) so that it can be run by itself.
 I also added additional comments and/or modified the code slightly, so it is not 100% what I submitted.